 Front passenger seat adult occupants who are properly seated and using the seat belt as outlined in this manual should not cause the passenger air bag to be automatically turned OFF.
-For small adults it may be turned OFF; however, if the occupant takes his/her weight off the seat cushion (for example, by not sitting upright, by sitting on an edge of the seat, or by otherwise being out of position), this could cause the sensor to turn the air bag OFF.
-In addition, if the occupant improperly uses the seat belt in the ALR mode (child restraint mode), this could cause the air bag to be turned OFF.
+For small adults it may be turned OFF, however if the occupant takes his/her weight off the seat cushion (for example, by not sitting upright, by sitting on an edge of the seat, or by otherwise being out of position), this could cause the sensor to turn the air bag OFF.
 Always be sure to be seated and wearing the seat belt properly for the most effective protection by the seat belt and supplemental air bag.

 NISSAN recommends that pre-teens and children be properly restrained in a rear seat.
 NISSAN also recommends that appropriate child restraints and booster seats be properly installed in a rear seat.
-If this is not possible, the occupant classification sensor and seat belt sensors are designed to operate as described above to turn the front passenger air bag OFF for specified child restraints as required by the regulations.
-Failing to properly secure child restraints and to use the ALR mode (child restraint mode) may allow the restraint to tip or move in an accident or sudden stop.
+If this is not possible, the occupant classification sensor is designed to operate as described above to turn the front passenger air bag OFF for specified child restraints as required by the regulations.
+Failing to properly secure child restraints and to use the ALR mode may allow the restraint to tip or move in an accident or sudden stop.
 This can also result in the passenger air bag inflating in a crash instead of being OFF.
 See "Child restraints" earlier in this section for proper use and installation.